AndrewBrodsky/election_predictions/README.md

 The data were ultimately combined into a single data file with a row for each candidate in each year, and columns representing various categories of campaign contributions, district characteristics, and candidate characteristics.
 Several machine learning algorithms were developed to predict vote counts based on these features, including a random forest model, a gradient boosted regressor, and a simple linear regression.

 The gradient boosted regressor yielded the best results after a grid search with cross-validation was used to optimize model parameters.
-This model yielded an R>sup>2</sup> score of .82 when validated on a test set, and was able to quantify the degree to which each feature in the final model contributed to the overall vote prediction for each candidate.
+This model yielded an R<sup>2</sup> score of .82 when validated on a test set, and was able to quantify the degree to which each feature in the final model contributed to the overall vote prediction for each candidate.

+### Results Example: Bellwether District

 ### Code